fb pixel

 When is the deadline to apply for Manitoba Student Aid?

-• Check in with us for Spring term (some courses have less than 45 days in length)
+• Spring term: as soon as possible (some courses are less than 45 days long)

-If your application is received after the 45 days deadline, we cannot guarantee that your application will be approved on time.
-Our recommendation is to apply for funding as soon as the application form is available.
+If MSA receives your application after the cut-off, we cannot guarantee that they will approve your application on time.
+Our recommendation is to apply for funding as soon as the MySAO application is open or as soon as you have registered for part-time studies.

-Generally, Manitoba Student Aid and Canada Student Loans do not release funds after the study period has concluded.
+Generally, government student aid programs do not release funding after the study period has concluded.

 Most provinces, including Manitoba, require that you register in at least 60% of a full course load to maintain eligibility for full-time funding.